-have used acquisitions to liquidate productive capacity, eliminate jobs, suppress producer prices, push down wages, and transfer the gains to a few.
+Many of the so-called "efficiencies" that have resulted from mergers are in fact little more than wealth transfers enabled by market power and a lack of competition.
+Dominant corporations have used acquisitions to liquidate productive capacity, eliminate jobs, suppress producer prices, push down wages, and transfer the gains to a few.
 This transfer of wealth from workers, suppliers, and communities to dominant firms has enriched corporate executives and Wall Street investors, while leaving many Americans and the places they live suffering.

 Mergers have outsized effects on workers.
 Mergers deemed good for efficiency and approved by enforcers often lead to significant job losses, as those purported efficiencies frequently entail workforce reductions, plant closures, and other reductions in formerly separate and independent processes.
 Researchers have found that corporate concentration, driven by mergers, reduced overall U.S. employment by 13 percent and the labor share of output by 22 percent.
-Experiments of the process of the purported efficiency and approved by enforcers of the purported efficiency and approved efficiency and enforcers of the purported efficiency and approved efficiency and enforcers of the purported ef
+The content of the